 If you ever need to directly edit/manage your WordPress site’s database, you’ll have a very different experience at both hosts.

-WP Engine give you phpMyAdmin for database management, which is the tool that most hosts offer.
+WP Engine give you phpMyAdmin for database management, which is the tool most hosts offer.
 You can access phpMyAdmin by clicking the link in the hosting dashboard.

 Flywheel, on the other hand, have created their own custom database management tool.
 I think it’s plenty functional for what most WordPress users need to do.
-However, you might prefer the familiarity of phpMyAdmin and phpMyAdmin also just generally has more features than Flywheel’s tool:
+However, you may prefer the familiarity of phpMyAdmin and phpMyAdmin also just generally has more features than Flywheel’s tool:

 Pricing is an area where you’ll see a lot of similarities between Flywheel and WP Engine.
-In fact, since the acquisition, the prices are virtually identical, with just a few differences (these differences might be meaningful for you, though, so don’t overlook this section).
+In fact, since the acquisition, the prices are virtually identical, with just a few differences (these differences may be meaningful for you, though, so don’t overlook this section).

 Let’s start with a comparison table of the preset plans from each host with month-to-month billing.
 You’ll get two months free at both hosts if you opt for annual billing.